John Fraser Drummond: Norway

 After the German invasion of Norway on 9 April, No. 46 Squadron was part of the British air forces sent to Norway.
 They sailed on HMS Glorious and by 27 May 1940 were stationed in Bardufoss in the far north of the country.

-On 29 May flying Hurricane L1794 Drummond saw four enemy aircraft and attacked a Heinkel 111 of Kampfgeschwader 26.
+On 29 May flying Hurricane L1794 Drummond saw four enemy aircraft and attacked a Heinkel He 111 of Kampfgeschwader 26.
 Although Drummond hit the starboard engine he was hit in turn by return fire, causing his cockpit to fill with smoke.
 He turned to return to Bardufoss but his engine failed.
 Bailing out, he landed in the freezing waters of Ofotfjord and was rescued by HMS Firedrake.

 On 2 June he was patrolling in Hurricane W2543 over Narvik.
 He saw two Junkers Ju 87s attacking a destroyer over Ofotfjord.
 He shot down one of them, watching it force-land and burst into flames.

 On 7 June he was in the air at 04.00 when he saw three He 111s.
 He attacked the two, hitting one that he last saw flying damaged towards the Swedish border, claiming this as a victory.

 That same afternoon he attacked a formation of four He 111s.
 He claimed one downed and damaged two more, but again was hit by return fire, piercing the windscreen, clipping his goggles and helmet before ricocheting out of the cockpit hood.

 The British evacuation of Norway, Operation Alphabet began the same day.
 Unlike the other squadron pilots, he did not fly his Hurricane to the aircraft carrier Glorious but instead returned with the ground crew component on SS Arandora Star.
 This was fortuitous for him, as Glorious was sunk on the return journey, killing eight of Drummond's fellow Hurricane pilots.

 For his service in Norway Drummond was awarded the Distinguished Flying Cross on 26 July 1940 with a citation that mentioned that last day's exploits in detail.